 Agricultural Business blends general business training with specialized coursework in the agricultural industry and agricultural marketing to prepare students for careers in 21st-century agribusiness.
 Coursework focuses on the following agriculture topics: management, marketing, finance and policy.
 Agricultural Business majors tend to work for agricultural lenders, local cooperatives, implement companies, etc. in roles like commodity merchandiser and farm management specialist.

-Agricultural and Resource Economics extends core classes with in-depth analysis of local, national and global economic issues.
+Economics – Agricultural Economics specialization extends core classes with in-depth analysis of local, national and global economic issues.
 Coursework focuses on topics relating to agricultural research, government policy, international trade and development, environmental research and analysis.
 Graduates tend to work as an extension specialist, commodity broker, ag statistician or go into graduate studies.

 Business Economics provides students with the tools and abilities to succeed in the highly competitive business environment from small, local companies to Fortune 500 companies.
 Coursework focuses on management, finance, banking, retail, sales and marketing.
 Graduates tend to work in: management, sales, finance and marketing.

 Economics prepares students to continue their studies in a graduate program.
 Economics graduates tend to work in a variety of industries, working in government, research and financial analysis.
 Quite often they go on to graduate studies in economics, business (MBA) or law school.

 Students in the Entrepreneurial Studies major write business plans and ultimately open their own small business, learning through experience as well as in the classroom.
 Coursework focuses on starting a business, growing a business, business consulting, product development, sales and marketing.
 Graduates work for a variety of companies from banking to music production.
 Some create their own companies and are self-employed.